-Kathryn joined Eunomia’s Bristol office in September 2018 as a Trainee Consultant, having just completed an MSc in Environmental Policy and Management at the University of Bristol.
+Kathryn is a Junior Consultant who joined Eunomia’s Bristol office in September 2018, having just completed an MSc in Environmental Policy and Management at the University of Bristol.
 She has a good understanding of the corporate and political aspects of environmental management, as well as experience handling large datasets in SPSS and spatial databases in ArcGIS.

 Since joining Eunomia, Kathryn has gained experience working on projects across a range of service areas.
 She makes regular use of her GIS skills on a diverse range of projects, from solving logistics and routing problems for deposit return schemes and local authority waste collections to developing Fire Prevention Plans for recycling centres.
 Recently, Kathryn led on the analysis and reporting of branded litter items found on UK beaches for client Surfers Against Sewage.
 This involved cleaning up and dissecting a dataset of almost 50,000 items.
 The report was used to inform the client’s response to the government’s consultation on Extended Producer Responsibility, and made national headlines.
 Kathryn is also involved in ongoing work managing the Renewable Energy Planning Database (REPD) for the Department for Business, Energy and Industrial Strategy (BEIS).
 Her role on the REPD includes regular direct contact with developers of renewable energy projects and doing a quarterly scrape of the planning portals of all UK local authorities to ensure the database captures all developments at each stage of their lifecycle.